JFC-MX/Midterm_MEXE410_Section_Group-1_2026/Phase4_CAPA.md

 The initial design prioritized field-of-view redundancy without optimizing the data pipeline, leading to potential real-time processing bottlenecks.

 * <ins>**Corrective & Preventive Action:**</ins>
-    * Maintain the multi-sensor architecture, as a single 360° LiDAR is unviable due to the massive frontal blind spots created by the forklift mast and a 2,000 kg payload.
-    * Re-engineer the perception hardware to resolve synchronization and latency issues.
+    * Re-engineer and calibrate the perception hardware to resolve synchronization and latency issues.
-    * Offload point-cloud filtering and sensor fusion to a dedicated, hardware-accelerated FPGA at the edge.
+    * Offload point-cloud filtering and sensor fusion to a dedicated, controller (FPGA or PLC) at the edge.
     * Remove the computational burden from the main CPU to ensure real-time safety performance and obstacle detection occurs in microseconds without impacting battery endurance.

 ---